Description

 Commentary

 Verse 14 says, "Indeed, your servants take delight in her stones, and feel compassion for the dust of her ruins".
 In recent years, volunteers in Jerusalem have been fulfilling this verse through The Temple Mount Sifting Project.
-This is one of many signs that the appointed time spoken of in verse 13 has almost come.
+This is one of many signs that the appointed time spoken of in verse 13 has already come.

 Verse 17 expresses confidence that God will respond to the desperate prayers of Israel at that time.